prrvchr/eMailerOOo/README.md

 ### What remains to be done for version 0.0.1:

+- Resubmit the smtpMailerOOo extension to Google in order to obtain permission to use their SMTP servers with OAuth2OOo.
 - Corrections of reported issues.
 - Rewrite the spooler service in Java for better performance?
 Python Threads are limited...
 - Add new languages for internationalization...